DivergentClouds/expanse/spec.md

 ### For

 For loops allow you to repeat a block of code for each integer in an array.
-For loops are created with the `for` keyword followed by parentheses containing an array.
+For loops are created with the `for` keyword followed by an array.
 The array may optionally be preceded by a name followed by the `in` keyword.
 The code to be looped over follows as a block.
 The block is executed once for each element in the array.
 If a name is specified, it declares a constant local to each iteration of the loop equal to the current integer in the given array.

 ```
-for (i in [1,3,5,7,9]) {
+for i in [1,3,5,7,9] {
-  ; ...
+  // ...
 }
 ```

 To loop over a range, specify the range in the array.

 ```
-for ([0..5]) {
+for [0..5] {
-  ; loops 6 times without keeping track of the current iteration number
+  // loops 6 times without keeping track of the current iteration number
 }
 ```